vdemydiuk/mtapi/README.md

 The project was designed using [WCF](https://docs.microsoft.com/en-us/dotnet/framework/wcf/whats-wcf) framework with the intention of using flexibility to setup connections.

 ## Build environment
-The project is supported by Visual Studio 2022.
+The project is supported by Visual Studio 2022 and based on .NetCore (.Net 8).
 It requires HeatWave for VS2022 - set of tools for creating WiX installation packages (https://marketplace.visualstudio.com/items?itemName=FireGiant.FireGiantHeatWaveDev17).
 Just install the VS extensions.